supportive family recovery drug and alcohol rehab

 Rehabilitation Centres in Nelspruit

-PRC Recovery Centre is an affordable rehab and one of the best rehabilitation centres in South Africa.
-We are situated near Nelspruit and White River providing easy transfers via the Kruger International Airport for local and international clients.
-Local shuttle services make it easy for anyone across South Africa to be admitted at PRC.
+PRC Recovery offers affordable rehabilitation options for substance abuse treatment.
+We are one of the best rehab centres in South Africa.
+Situated in the heart of Sabie near White River, Nelspruit and Hazyview.
+Local and international clients enjoy easy transfers via the Kruger International Airport.
+Local shuttle services make it easy for anyone across South Africa to get help at PRC.
 Our rates make it affordable and accessible to everyone.

 REHAB COURT ORDER